lijm48/CI-SSOD/README.md

 #### MS-COCO → Object365
 - Download the COCO2017 dataset(including training and instances_train2017.json) from [this link](https://cocodataset.org/#download).
-- Download the Object365dataset(including training and val images) from .
+- Download the Object365dataset(including training and val images) from .[this link](https://www.objects365.org/download.html)
 - Download the annotations from [Google Drive](https://drive.google.com/drive/folders/11ggu8fnimMDS8w2dcqUTLs2xtyNceuCO).
 - Organize the data as the following structure(or rewrite the path in configs as you need):
 ```